Sutter Creek In Bloom!

 Daffodil Hill does not plan to open for the 2020 season … but don’t despair!!

 You can still enjoy the Daffodils in bloom in Sutter Creek!
-10,000 Daffodils will grace this Gold Country hamlet this spring!
-And many thousands more will be blooming throughout Amador County.
+10,000 Daffodils were planted by the City of Sutter Creek and are already gracing this Gold Country hamlet this spring!
+And many thousands more will be blooming throughout Amador County this Spring, so don’t wait to visit and enjoy the beauty of Sutter Creek.

 Daffodil Hill – 131 Years of Tradition